itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * Life does not get better by chance; it gets better by CHANGE. #change #life #attitude
 * Hardships often prepare ordinary people for an extraordinary destiny. #hardships #opportunities
 * You must never be fearful about what you’re doing when it is right. #attitude #right
-* Sometimes the only way to win is not to play the game. #winning #wise
 * Do we need more time?
 Or do we need to be more disciplined with the time we have? - Kerry Johnson #time #discipline
 * The best thing about the worst time of your life is that you get to see true colors of everyone. #time #people
 * You have a reason.
 I have a reason.
 But *we* also have a *journey* together!- Raghavan alias Saravanan M #self #life #adjustment